-PGS is set up to serve the entire Church family, however much individuals wish to give and whether or not Gift Aid can be claimed on their giving.
-The lowest monthly donation handled is £1, the highest is £3,600.
+PGS is set up to serve the entire church family; however much individuals wish to give and whether or not Gift Aid can be claimed on their giving.
+The lowest monthly gift handled is £1, the highest is £3,600.
 Both givers receive the same high-quality materials and service.